wiremock/python-wiremock/docs/quickstart.md

 As a first step, we will need to provision a test WireMock server to be used in tests:

+1. Create an empty `test.py` file
-1. Create a pytest fixture to manage the container life-cycle.
+2. In this file, create a pytest fixture to manage the container life-cycle.
    Use fixture `scope` to control how often the container is created
-2. Set the WireMock SDK config URL to the URL exposed by the container.
+3. Set the WireMock SDK config URL to the URL exposed by the container.
    It will route all Admin API requests to the mock server.
-3. Create REST API stub mapping for the `/hello` endpoint using the Admin SDK.
+4. Create REST API stub mapping for the `/hello` endpoint using the Admin SDK.

 ```python
 import pytest